-Though Jean Valjean’s only crime was stealing a loaf of bread, Javert believes that the commitment of any crime makes one criminal and evil through and through.
-For this small crime, Jean Valjean—or as Javert calls him, “Prisoner 24601”—spends 20 years in the prison galley where Javert treats him as the worst of criminals.
+Though Jean Valjean’s only crime was stealing a loaf of bread, Javert believes that the commitment to any crime makes one criminal and evil through and through.
+For this minor crime, Jean Valjean—or as Javert calls him, “Prisoner 24601”—spends 20 years in the prison galley where Javert treats him as the worst of criminals.

 Once released, Jean Valjean commits one more crime: stealing a coin from a child.
 After this, he turns to a life of good works.
 However, Javert cannot rest until Jean Valjean’s second petty crime is brought to justice, which means back to the galleys and a horrible life of physical labor.

 After over a decade of attempting to catch Jean Valjean, Javert finds himself at Jean Valjean’s mercy, and Jean Valjean spares him.
-This act of kindness muttles Javert so much that he stops his search for Jean Valjean, and, with his worldview completely shaken, Jalvert kills himself.
+This act of kindness muddles Javert so much that he stops his search for Jean Valjean, and, with his worldview completely shaken, Javert kills himself.

 Javert could not take that his truth was not reality.
-It was too hard for Javert to accept that goodness and mercy exist and there is a way to govern other than by following the strictest way of the law.
-By having done this for so long, Javert ignores reality and makes his way a god.
-Pride comes before the fall, and for Javert it was a fall into the Seine River.
+It was too hard for Javert to accept that goodness and mercy exist and that there is a way to govern other than by following the strictest way of the law.
+By having done this for so long, Javert ignores reality and makes his way to god.
+Pride comes before the fall, and for Javert, it was a fall into the Seine River.

 Pride infects the whole story of “The Lord of the Rings” by J.R.R.
 Tolkien.
-There is one character in particular who struggles with pride, but does not completely succumb to it.
+There is one character in particular who struggles with pride but does not entirely succumb to it.
 That is Boromir.